COVID-19 UPDATE: The Māori Land Court has set protocols outlining how the Court will operate under the COVID-19 Protection Framework.

-17. To ensure ease of access and social distancing, parties should ensure that they arrive at Court at the time that their matter is scheduled for hearing and vacate the courtroom once their hearing has concluded.
+22. To ensure ease of access and social distancing, parties should ensure that they arrive at Court at the allocated time and vacate the courtroom once their hearing has concluded.

-20. Where email or postal filing is not possible, Court applications and documents may be filed in person, so long as the provisions set out in paragraphs 5-10 above regarding in-person attendance at a hearing are met.
+25. Where email or postal filing is not possible, at Green and Orange levels Court applications and documents may be filed in person.
 Measures will be put in place at Māori Land Court counters to ensure appropriate social distancing between all Court visitors.
 No one who is feeling unwell should file any Court documents in person.

-21. Accredited news media will continue to have entry to the Court in order to report court proceedings, and to ensure open and transparent justice.
+27. Accredited news media will continue to have entry to the Court (subject to the requirements set out in paragraphs 12-17 above) in order to report court proceedings, and to ensure open and transparent justice.
 Remote access for accredited news media will also continue to be facilitated.

 Expectations of counsel